Table of Contents

 What Could Be Better

-- No application tracking: Currently, you’re redirected to the original job sources to apply, so TalentAid doesn't help you monitor your application progress—something many users expect from modern job platforms.
+- No in-platform application tracking: In my experience, you’re redirected to the original job site to apply.
+That means TalentAid doesn’t currently help you track application status, follow-ups, or deadlines inside the platform.

 How TalentAid Stacks Up Against Alternatives